Pieter Nuyts: Early life

-Pieter Nuyts was born in 1598 in the town of Middelburg in Zeeland, Dutch Republic to Laurens Nuyts, a merchant, and his wife Elisabeth Walraents, wealthy Protestant immigrants from Antwerp.
+Pieter Nuyts was born in 1598 in the town of Middelburg in Zeeland, Dutch Republic, to Laurens Nuyts, a merchant, and his wife Elisabeth Walraents, wealthy Protestant immigrants from Antwerp.
 After studying at the University of Leiden and gaining a doctorate in philosophy, he returned to Middelburg to work in his father's trading company.

-In 1613, Pieter Nuyts, who was staying in Leiden with the famous Orientalist Erpenius, is known to have met with the Moroccan envoy in the Low Countries Al-Hajari.
-Al-Hajari wrote for him an entry in Pieter's Album Amicorum stating:
+In 1613, Pieter Nuyts, who was staying in Leiden with the Orientalist Erpenius, is known to have met with the Moroccan envoy in the Low Countries Al-Hajari.
+Al-Hajari wrote for him an entry in Pieter's album amicorum stating:

 The excellent young man Peter Niutsius has asked me to write something for him, so I say to him: Be obedient to the commands of the almighty God and do not worship anyone but him, and be obedient to your parents and humble towards them [...].

-— Entry by Al-Hajari in Nyuts' Album Amicorum, Leiden, 11 September 1613.
+— Entry by Al-Hajari in Nyuts's album amicorum, Leiden, 11 September 1613.

 In 1620, Pieter married Cornelia Jacot, also a child of immigrants from Antwerp, who was to bear four of his children: Laurens (born around 1622), Pieter (1624) and the twins Anna Cornelia and Elisabeth (1626).
 In 1626 he entered service with the Dutch East India Company (VOC) and was seen as one of their rising stars.